carson507/carson.github.io/README.md

 ## Editing

-Carson Reloaded is already optimized for adding, updating and removing posts and footer elements in [CloudCannon](https://app.cloudcannon.com/).
+Carson Wu is already optimized for adding, updating and removing posts and footer elements in [CloudCannon](https://app.cloudcannon.com/).

 ### Posts